andrewmcodes/dotfiles/README.md

 # My Dot and Settings Files

-Just a simple collection of my .dot and settings files
+Just a simple collection of my .dot files and application settings.

 ## Instructions